sergiohidalgo818/tfg-utils-and-docs/tuts_and_reports/markdown/spike_analysis.md

 :-------------------------:|:-------------------------:|
 ![Regular simulation intervals](images/spike_analysis/new_hr/HR_regular_continue_c_box.png "Regular simulation intervals") |![Chaotic simulation boxes](images/spike_analysis/new_hr/HR_chaotic_continue_c_box.png "Chaotic simulation boxes") |

-In contrast with the old model, here another neuron could be bursting within the interburst interval, but the variation and chaotic nature of the model are losen.
+In contrast with the old model, here another neuron could be bursting within the interburst interval, but the variation and chaotic nature of the model is lost.

 ## Histograms